-Prince George's County utilizes two assessment tools, the HPT as its initial screening tool and the VI-SPDAT as a more in-depth screening and prioritization tool, to guide referrals for emergency rental assistance, rapid re-housing, transitional housing, subsidized and unsubsidized housing, and permanent supportive housing based on consumer need, program eligibility and services offered.
+Prince George's County utilizes two assessment tools to guide referrals for emergency rental assistance, rapid re-housing, joint transitional-rapid rehousing, subsidized and unsubsidized housing, and permanent supportive housing based on client need, program eligibility and services offered.
+The Triage Assessment is our universal initial screening tool, and the Composite Score Index is a more in-depth screening and prioritization schema focused specifically on referrals to supportive housing.
+Some of the criteria used to determine a client's position on the Priority List include: